run-ai/docs/docs/Researcher/tools/dev-jupyter.md

 ## Submit a Workload

-Run the following command to connect to the Jupyter Notebook container as if it were running local:
+Run the following command to connect to the Jupyter Notebook container as if it were running locally:

 ```
 runai submit build-jupyter --jupyter -g 1